karlomendoza/SpringBootOpenTelemetry/README.md

 http://localhost:16686/search

-and view the spans created.
+and view the spans created, example Spans are added in the /images folder

 # Info